NWSL UPdates

 August 2025

-Denver Summit FC named Nick Cushing as head coach on August 6.
+Denver Summit FC made more announcements this month as the franchise continues to build.
+The club named Nick Cushing as head coach on August 6.
 Cushing previously coached for Manchester City Women in the WSL and New York City FC in the MLS.

 Boston Legacy FC Signs First PLayers, announces new facility